 Birth control puts you in control.
 You have many options.
+Birth control is not just "the pill."
 Many birth control methods can also be used to reduce the amount that you bleed with your period every month and also to reduce the pain with your period.
-Some women use birth control pills to control their migrain headaches.
+Some women use birth control pills to control their migraine headaches.

 Birth Control Pills are one of the most popular types of contraception.
 Most girls and women take birth control pills with little to no side effects.
 In addition to preventing pregnancy, benefits include predictable and often lighter periods.
 Mittelschmerz, or pain with ovulation, is stopped because "the pill" suppresses ovulation.
 Ovarian cysts may be prevented.
 Menstrual migraines are often controlled by taking "the pill" continuously.
 Acne often improves on "the pill."

 Birth control pills do not prevent sexually transmitted diseases such as chlamydia, HPV, HIV, syphillis or gonorrhea.

 Most side effects, such as a mild headache, mild nausea or bloating (feeling like you are full of water) and irregular bleeding, usually go away after the first month or two.

 Some side effects require immediate medical attention.
 Difficulty breathing or swelling in one leg more than the other can be a sign of a blood clot and you should call 911 or go to a hospital right away.
 High blood pressure, jaundice (yellow skin or yellow eyes) can be a sign of liver damage and you should see a doctor.
 Smoking cigarettes increases your risk of a complication from birth control pills.

 Less severe side effects may include acne, breakthrough bleeding, breast tenderness, depression, diarrhea, dizziness, fatigue, headache, lethargy, nausea, oily skin, skin color changes, vaginal yeast infection and changes in the menstrual cycle.
 More often, birth control pills help control acne.